 What is title insurance?

 Title insurance protects you against any claims that may arise in the future – for example, a lien you discover after you buy a house.
 With title insurance, this lien might be paid by the insurance company rather than becoming your responsibility to pay.
+Title insurance companies often use an abstract of title when developing your insurance policy.
 Lenders often require you to buy title insurance for them as a condition of approving your loan.
 Homeowners can buy title insurance to protect themselves as well.
 Realtor.com estimates the average title insurance policy costs $1,000.00.

 Talk to Freedom Mortgage about buying a home